 VIN codes have been imprinted on vehicles since 1981.
 Every vehicle has a unique code assigned to them.
 Before we jump into the technicalities of decoding a VIN code, let us begin with the basics.

 What is a VIN Code?
 VIN is an acronym for Vehicle Identification Number.
 A VIN is a unique number allotted to a vehicle and consists of 17 characters.
-This article will provide you with a step by step procedure on international truck VIN decoders.
+This article will provide you with a step-by-step procedure on truck VIN decoders.
 All you need is a vehicle identification number, and you can easily extract all the useful information on the go.

 How Does Truck VIN Decoder Work & Why You Need One?